-For Christmas, my lovely daughter-in-law gave me a slow cooker recipe book, and I tried my first recipe from it – enchilada pie.
+For Christmas, I got a slow cooker recipe book, and I tried my first recipe from it – enchilada pie.
 We had all the ingredients in the house, and it looked nice and easy, so I gave the chef the night off, and made it myself. 😉

 The instructions said to make foil handles, so the enchilada stack would be easier to get out of the slow cooker.
 That was a great idea, and also made the slow cooker easy to clean.
 I made half the recipe and it worked out fine.

 The dinner was delicious, and we’re looking forward to making more recipes from the cookbook, Crock-Pot The Original Slow Cooker: 3 Books in 1 (Chicken, 5 Ingredients or Less, Soups & Stews).

 You can see the picture of our enchilada pie at the end of the recipe.

 - 8 (6-inch) corn tortillas

 - 1 jar (12 oz) salsa

 - 1 can (15 1/2 oz) kidney beans, drained and rinsed

 - 1 cup (4 oz) shredded Monterey Jack cheese with jalapeno peppers